Domestic vs. International Adoption

 If you are debating between private domestic adoption and international adoption, there is a wealth of information across the Web.
 We recommend you do plenty of research and investigate multiple private domestic adoption agencies and international adoption agencies so that you make the best choice for your family.

-To learn more about private domestic adoption with American Adoptions, check out what separates our agency from others, click the following for free adoption information, or call 1-800-ADOPTION today.
+To learn more about private domestic adoption with American Adoptions, check out what separates our agency from others, request free adoption information, or call 1-800-ADOPTION today.
+To learn more about international adoptions, you can reach out to a local international adoption agency to learn more about their services.